 Dean Athanasia is president of Regional Banking for Bank of America, and is a member of the company’s executive management team.

-Athanasia serves as executive sponsor of the bank’s Disability Advocacy Network and the NextGen Council, which seeks to understand and address the financial needs of future generation clients early in the wealth cycle.
+Athanasia currently serves as executive sponsor for the bank’s LGBTQ+ Executive Leadership Council, which invests in the advancement and advocacy of LGBTQ+ talent, clients and communities.
+He previously sponsored the company’s Disability Advocacy Network and the NextGen Council, which seeks to understand and address the needs of future generation employees and clients.

 Athanasia holds a masters’ degree in business administration from The Wharton School of the University of Pennsylvania and graduated from Yale University where he majored in economics.
 He is active in the community, serving as chairman of the board of Cradles to Crayons, a nonprofit organization that provides essential items for children living in homeless or low-income situations in Boston, Philadelphia, New York and Chicago.
 He also serves on the board of the Noble & Greenough School in Dedham, Massachusetts.